-The purpose of this course is to enable the student to gain learning experiences in educational leadership.
-The experiences range from an introduction to administration for the person new to the role to an in-depth project for the person with years of administration experience.
-Individualization of the program is enhanced by these types of administrative experiences.
+The purpose of this course is to enable the student to do the following:

+- A. Gain learning experiences in educational leadership.
+The experiences range from an introduction to administration for the person new to the role to an in-depth project for the person with years of administration experience. - B. Do extensive research and writing in curriculum. - C. Benefit from the individualized collection of administrative experiences.